What is a voluntary agreement?

 If the paying parent misses a payment, we will follow it up.

 This suggests an amount based on care arrangements and both parents' incomes.Go to this tool

-This calculates how many nights per year the child is in your care which can help you work out an amount.Go to this tool
+Work out how many nights per year a child is in your care.Go to this tool

 Can I switch to another kind of child support agreement?